5monkeys/django-enumfield/README.md

     person.save()
 ```

-The Enum-class can also be used without the EnumField.
-This is very useful in Django form ChoiceFields.
+The `Enum`-class can also be used without the `EnumField`.
+This is very useful in Django form `ChoiceField`s.

 ```python
 from django import forms